Participants at the Diversity & Inclusion reception at the 2018 Annual Meeting in New Orleans, Louisiana, USA

 Hold a diversity and inclusion networking reception during each Annual Meeting.

-Create and award 5 new student diversity travel awards valued at $1,000 each, to be provided for students from underrepresented groups.
-These awards are named the J. Frank Yates Student Travel Award - Supporting diversity & inclusion in cognitive science.
+Create and award five student diversity travel awards valued at $1,000 each, to be provided for students from underrepresented groups.
+These awards are named the J. Frank Yates Student Travel Award - Supporting diversity & inclusion in cognitive psychology.

 Valerie Reyna, Chair, Cornell University